ayanhasnain03/Cli-tool/README.md

 Project Structure
 The generated project includes:

-A basic Express setup.
+Basic Express Setup: A ready-to-use Express server setup.

+Optional Configuration for MongoDB: MongoDB integration (if selected).

-Optional configuration for MongoDB, GraphQL, and CORS.
+GraphQL Setup: Optional configuration for setting up a GraphQL API (if selected).

+CORS Configuration: Cross-Origin Resource Sharing setup for your backend.

-Docker configuration for easy deployment.
+Docker Support: A Dockerfile for containerized deployment.

-ESLint configuration for code linting.

-Environment variable management using a .env file.
+ESLint Configuration: Code linting setup to help maintain code quality.

+Environment Variable Management: A .env file for managing sensitive environment variables.

-A project folder structure with an option for a @/ path alias in TypeScript.
+Folder Structure: Organized project structure with optional support for TypeScript path aliases (e.g., @/ for the src directory).

 License
-This project is licensed under the MIT License — see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for more details.

 Contributing
 Contributions are welcome!
 Feel free to fork this repository and open a pull request with your improvements or bug fixes.
+Here are a few ways you can contribute:

+Submit bug fixes or enhancements.

+Improve documentation.

+Add new features or configurations.

 Author
 Ayan Hasnain

-You can paste this content into your `README.md` file to provide comprehensive and attractive documentation for your CLI tool.
+GitHub: @ayanhasnain03
+LinkedIn: Ayan Hasnain

+Example Workflow
+Install create-exs globally or locally in your project.

+Run npx create-exs to start the setup.

+Choose your configuration options such as language, tech stack, etc.

+Enjoy your fully-configured Node.js backend project.

+Feel free to make further customizations, and happy coding!